 When committing a profile in a user story, you will see that the user permissions set to True in the master branch are removed in the feature branch if they are set to False in the source org.
 This is because the user permissions set to False are not retrieved by the Metadata API.

-The user permission will be removed also from the promotion branch and target branch when deploying.
+The user permission will be removed also from the promotion branch and destination branch when deploying.

-If you add the user permissions in the feature branch and the promotion branch as False, the permissions will be deployed with status disabled in the target org.
+If you add the user permissions in the feature branch and the promotion branch as False, the permissions will be deployed with status disabled in the destination org.